-- To study the impact of early PPV infection of peach nursery stock on production and viability - of trees, a 465 m2 screenhouse was modified to containment level 2 standards and certified by - 7 the Canadian Food Inspection Agency (CFIA) for PPV studies.
-Two screened overhead - 8 ventilation fans provided air circulation and annual whitewash applications kept temperatures - 9 close to ambient levels over most of the growing season.
-In June 2011, 15 two year old peach - trees certified free of PPV of each of three peach cultivars ('Babygold', 'Catherina', 'Garnet - Beauty') were planted in a randomized complete block design with 1.7 m x 1.5 m spacing - between rows and trees respectively.
-The screenhouse was maintained free of aphids and - monitored by regular inspections and yellow sticky cards.
-Trees were drip irrigated and - maintained according to standard commercial practice.
-In September 2012, 10 trees of each - cultivar were T-bud grafted with 5 PPV-infected buds from infected peach stock.
-Trees were - tested for virus in the spring and summer from 2013-2015.
-By 2014, 8, 5, and 9 of the - inoculated trees of 'Baby Gold', 'Catherina' and 'Garnett Beauty' respectively were PPV - infected.
-Based on Polak's definitions (Polak 2003), 'Catherina' and 'Garnett Beauty' were - considered to be in Group 2 (tolerant) and 'Babygold' in Group 3 (medium susceptible cultivar, - 20 Polak 2003).
-These trees and the five uninoculated trees per cultivar were subsequently - 21 monitored in 2014 and 2015 for growth, yield and fruit quality as previously described. - 22 B. Vegetative growth and fruit yield evaluations - 23 Field Study
+Screenhouse study.
+To study the impact of early PPV infection of peach nursery stock on production and viability of trees, a 465 m screenhouse was modified to containment level 2 standards and certified by the Canadian Food Inspection Agency (CFIA) for PPV studies.
+Two screened overhead ventilation fans provided air circulation and annual whitewash applications kept temperatures close to ambient levels over most of the growing season.
+In June 2011, fifteen 2-year-old peach trees certified free of PPV of each of three peach cultivars ('Babygold', 'Catherina', 'Garnet Beauty') were planted in a randomized complete block design with $1.7 \text{ m} \times 1.5 \text{ m}$ spacing between rows and trees, respectively.
+The screenhouse was maintained free of aphids and monitored by regular inspections and yellow sticky cards.
+Trees were drip irrigated and maintained according to standard commercial practice.
+In September 2012, ten trees of each cultivar were T-bud grafted with five PPV-infected buds from infected peach stock.
+Trees were tested for virus in the spring and summer from 2013 to 2015.
+By 2014, eight, five, and nine of the inoculated trees of 'Baby Gold', 'Catherina' and 'Garnett Beauty', respectively, were PPV infected.
+Based on Polak's definitions (Polak et al. 2003), 'Catherina' and 'Garnett Beauty' were considered to be in Group 2 (tolerant) and 'Babygold' in Group 3 (medium susceptible cultivar, Polak 2003).
+These trees and the five uninoculated trees per cultivar were subsequently monitored in 2014 and 2015 for growth, yield and fruit quality as previously described.

+Vegetative growth and fruit yield evaluations